alex-harvey-z3q/mac/README.md

 3. Clone this repo.
 It is assumed that this is installed in `/Users/alexharvey/git/home/mac`. (*IF NOT* replace all references in common.yaml.)

-4. Link the real hiera.yaml and hieradata files:

-5. Double check that these details are applicable to the Mac from [./hieradata/common.yaml](./hieradata/common.yaml):
+4. Double check that these details are applicable to the Mac from [./hieradata/common.yaml](./hieradata/common.yaml):

 ```yaml
 ---